 Pain is nature’s way of telling you that everything is not alright.
 Although there are many different types of pain, there are a few specific kinds that may require chiropractic attention.
 And while a homemade solution may work in some instances, often only a chiropractor can alleviate the root cause.

-Here are five telltale signs that you should put down the ice pack and go see a chiropractor.
+Here are five telltale signs that you should put down the ice pack and visit a chiropractor.

 Headaches can stem from many different issues.
 Often central to these is muscle tension in the neck.
 Primary headaches are frequently the result of joint irritation and muscle tension, and the ever-more-common sedentary lifestyle many of us lead does not help.